Chernobyl & Transnistria Ultra Budget New Year Tour

 We’ll arrive in the early morning, store our bags in the station and head out into Odessa for a tour of the city followed by some free time.

-At the border, we register with immigration, YPT will deal with all formalities at the border and any questions the KGB might have, before transferring to the local version of the Soviet Inn tourist hotel.
+On arrival in Tiraspol, we register with immigration and KGB/MGB before transferring to the local version of the Soviet Inn tourist hotel.
 This is the quintessential Soviet experience in the region’s original tourist hotel.

 Tuesday 31st December